openhab/openhab1-addons/bundles/binding/org.openhab.binding.lgtv/readme.md

 #The lgtv:<lgtvId1>.host value is the ip address of the lgtv .
 #The lgtv:<lgtvId1>.port value is TCP port address.
-#The lgtv:<lgtvId1>.serverport is TCP port address on the openhab system to receive lgtv status messages (only first occurance is used for all tvs)
+#The lgtv:<lgtvId1>.serverport is TCP port address of the openhab system to receive lgtv status messages (only first occurance is used for all tvs) usually 8080
 #The lgtv:<lgtvId1>.xmldatafiles location to put xml files with the information of availiable channels and apps (optional)
 #The lgtv:<lgtvId1>.checkalive check if tv is availiable every 60secs
 #The lgtv:<lgtvid1>.pairkey - the pairkey / if it's wrong the device shows the right pairkey at every connection attempt